k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 Each of the supported Secrets Management providers has its own dedicated section in the config.ini file, with all required access and permissions details.

-In addition to populating these details, you shall turn it on by setting the 'ENABLED' property to 'true', in the section of the chosen Secrets Management provider.
+In addition to populating these details, you **must** turn it on by setting the 'ENABLED' property to 'true', in the section of the chosen Secrets Management provider.

 Following are the config.ini attributes required for each Secrets Management provider: